-In my use, the watch remained alive for over two-and-a-half to 3 times readily with continuous heart rate, always-on display and brightness cranked to complete, and GPS monitoring changed.
+In my use, the watch remained alive for over two-and-a-half to 3 times readily with continuous heart rate, always-on display, and brightness cranked to complete, and GPS monitoring changed.
 Having a heart rate monitor set to manual and the always-on display changed, the battery life increases to nearly four times, which can be satisfying.

 For charging, the Amazfit Verge requires no more than two hours when utilizing a fundamental 10W charging brick.
-You could also charge it with your PC, and the time taken for the procedure is practically exactly the same.
+You could also charge it with your PC, and the time taken for the procedure is practically the same.

 The official Amazfit program (free, Android, iOS) may be utilized to measure your physical fitness data and vital stats.
-This data related to your physical activities, heart rate, and sleep-related information.
+This data is related to your physical activities, heart rate, and sleep-related information.

 Despite looking amazing, the Amazfit app does not have essential features such as the choice to connect Google Fit or Mi-Fit data, although logging in with your Mi account is supported.
 Further, you may neither change the frequency of automatic heart rate scans change the preferences for gestures like lift-to-wake or automated tracking from the program, which can be unsatisfactory.
-Besides that, what’s crushing is that this data isn’t synced to the cloud.

 Last, unlike other Amazfit watches, the Verge has not gained support from third-party companion apps yet.